What does “ginga” mean in Japanese?

 Let me start with the definition and meaning of “ginga”.

 - ginga – 銀河 (ぎんが) : a noun meaning ‘galaxy’ in Japanese.
-This can also work as a plural noun meaning ‘galaxies’.
+This can also work as plural.
 Learn more about Japanese plural.

-The kanji expression of “ginga” consists of the following two characters:
+The kanji expression of “ginga” consists of the following two kanji characters:

-- 銀 : a kanji character widely used to mean ‘silver’ in Japanese.
+- 銀 : a kanji character used to mean ‘silver’ in Japanese.

-From these two kanji characters, we can understand that “ginga” literally means ‘a silver river’ in Japanese.
-So, Japanese people see galaxies as silver-colored rivers in the universe.
-I do not think that this kanji concept is completely in line with what galaxies really are, but love this kanji combination.
+These two kanji characters tell us that “ginga” literally means a ‘silver river’ in Japanese.
+This literal interpretation is not in line with the actual meaning, but still understandable, I think.
+In Japanese, galaxies can be considered as silver-colored rivers in the universe.
+Honestly I do not think this kanji concept represents well what galaxies really are, but I love this kanji combination.
 It’s very cool.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “ginga” through the detailed kanji check above.

-Then, let me explain how to use “ginga” through the example sentence below.
+So far, I’ve explained the definition and meaning of “ginga” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “galaxy” in Japanese